phalcon-orphanage/docs/en/db-models-validation.md

 }
 ```

-The above example performs a validation using the built-in validator [Phalcon\Validation\Validator\InclusionIn][validation-validator-inclusionin].
+The above example performs a validation using the built-in validator [Phalcon\Filter\Validation\Validator\InclusionIn][validation-validator-inclusionin].
 It checks the value of the field `inv_status_flag` in a domain list.
 If the value is not included in the method then the validator will fail and return `false`.

 > **NOTE**: For more information on validators, see the [Validation documentation](filter-validation)
 {: .alert .alert-warning }